Sv443/BetterYTM/contributing.md

 > [!NOTE]
 >
 > When you are using npm (as opposed to `pnpm`), read the following carefully:
-> You will need to use a lone ` -- ` between the command name and the arguments, for example: `npm run --silent invisible -- "<command>"`
+> You will need to use a lone ` -- ` between the command name and the arguments, for example: `pnpm run tr-format -- -p -o="de-DE"`
 > This is so npm can tell the difference between arguments passed to it versus arguments passed to the script it is running.

 <br>